underscoreio/underscoreio/src/html/_posts/2015-01-16-lift-26-release.md

 - one from a `String` request parameter ID to an optional `ProductInfo` class (that I've made up for this example); and

-- one going the other way from a `ProuctInfo` class into the value to use when generating a URL.
+- one going the other way from a `ProductInfo` class into the value to use when generating a URL.

 So that would 404 for products that don't exist.
 To do something else we use the new `MatchWithoutCurrentValue`: